Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Introduction

-Beyond system identification, the ability to learn flexible dynamical models with contraction, robustness and behavioural constraints has many applications in control and related fields, some of which we explore in this paper.
+An ability to learn flexible dynamical models with contraction, robustness, and other behavioural constraints has many potential applications in control and related fields, some of which we explore in this paper.

-The problem of nonlinear observer design (state estimation) can be posed as the search for a contracting dynamical system that can reproduce true system trajectories \cite{manchester2018contracting} \cite{yi2020reduced}.
-In this paper, we formulate the observer design problem as a supervised learning problem over a set of contracting nonlinear systems, and apply it to a nonlinear reaction diffusion PDE.
+In robotics, passivity constraints are widely used to ensure stable interactions e.g. in teleoperation, vision-based control, and multi-robot control \cite{hatanaka2015passivity} and interaction with physical environments (e.g. \cite{ferragutiEnergyTankBasedInteractive2015, shahriariAdaptingContactsEnergy2017}).
+More generally, methods based on quadratic dissipativity and IQCs are a powerful tool for the design of complex interconnected cyber-physical systems \cite{megretski1997system, arcak2016networks}.
+Within these frameworks, the proposed REN architecture can be used to learn subsystems that specify prescribed or parameterized IQCs, and \RevF{which} therefore cannot destabilize the system when interconnected with other components.

-In optimization of linear controllers, a classical and widely-used approach is via the Youla-Kucera (or Q) parameterization, which represents all stabilizing controllers for a given system via a ``free'' stable system \cite{zhou1996robust, hespanhaLinearSystemsTheory2018}.
-This approach can be extended to nonlinear systems \cite{fujimotoCharacterizationAllNonlinear2000a}, \cite{vanderschaftL2GainPassivityNonlinear2017} in which the ``free parameter'' \RW{is} a stable nonlinear model.
-In this paper, we show how learning over stable nonlinear models can be used to optimize nonlinear feedback policies for constrained linear control.
-This can be considered a data-driven approach to explicit model predictive control \cite{alessioSurveyExplicitModel2009} with stability guarantees.
+A classical problem in control theory is observer design: to construct a dynamical system that estimates the internal (latent) state of another system from partial measurements. \RevF{A recent approach is to search for a contracting dynamical system that can reproduce true system trajectories} \cite{manchester2018contracting,yi2020reduced}.
+In Section \ref{sec:obs}, we formulate the observer design problem as a supervised learning problem over a set of contracting nonlinear systems, and demonstrate the approach on an unstable nonlinear reaction diffusion PDE.

-Beyond these settings, there are many further applications of flexible models with stability and robustness guarantees.
-In reinforcement learning \cite{suttonReinforcementLearningIntroduction2018}, it has recently been found that the Lipschitz constant of policies has a strong effect on their robustness to adversarial attack \cite{russo2019optimal}.
-In robotics, many approaches to control use passivity constraints to ensure stable interactions with physical environments, e.g. \cite{ferragutiEnergyTankBasedInteractive2015, shahriariAdaptingContactsEnergy2017}.
-In \cite{kawanoDesignPrivacyPreservingDynamic2020} it was shown that privacy preservation in dynamic feedback policies can be represented as an incremental $\ell^2$ gain bound, and thus the models we present here can be used for learning feedback policies with privacy guarantees.
+In optimization of linear feedback controllers, the classical Youla-Kucera (or $Q$) parameterization provides a convex formulation for searching over all stabilizing controllers via a ``free'' stable \RevF{linear} system parameter \cite{youlaModernWienerHopfDesign1976, zhou1996robust, hespanhaLinearSystemsTheory2018}.
+This approach can be extended to nonlinear systems \cite{fujimotoCharacterizationAllNonlinear2000a, vanderschaftL2GainPassivityNonlinear2017} in which the ``free parameter'' is a stable nonlinear model.
+In Sec. \ref{sec:youla}, \RevF{we} apply this idea to optimize nonlinear feedback policies for constrained linear control.